Biochar 101

-Biochar as a sustainable and multi-purpose climate change solution technology can help build resilience in local communities that are high-risk and sensitive to the impact of climate change.
-In the face of rising global temperatures, extreme weather events, and the resulting need for adapted agriculture, biochar offers an intersectional solution to issues around soil degradation, carbon removal, land-use challenges, food insecurity, and economic development.
+Biochar used as a sustainable and multi-purpose climate change solution technology can help build resilience in local communities that are high-risk and sensitive to the impact of climate change.

 Why Biochar